colmarius/flash/README.md

 The heart of flash is the __run__ command.
 It requires both a COMMAND and a GROUP.
 With this command one can run same tasks on all projects of same GROUP.

-- command: can be a standalone command, or be defined in `aliases` section (where it must be a list of commands, semi-column separated)
+Note: COMMAND can be a standalone command, or be defined in `aliases` section (where it must be a list of commands, semi-column separated).

 Getting back to our `.flash.yml` example file...